bguiz/tmp-inj-docs/.gitbook/nodes/private-nodes.md

 ---
 description: >-
-  As a developer, you may be interested in having a private/dedicated node or indexing solutions powering your dApp.
+  As a developer, you may be interested in having a dedicated node or indexing solutions powering your dApp.
 ---

-# Private Nodes
+# Premium Endpoints

 Here is a list of external providers offering private Injective infrastructure services.
 For more information, click on their websites below: